sleonardokap/cosmological_data/BAO data/readme.md

+#------ New Updates --------
+[1] Now I have updated the Planck likelihood.
+Use the planck code to fit your planck.
+It should be noted that this is not corresponding to the full Planck data.
+I have updated the code in which I have not yet given how to calculate the sound horizon distances at the recombination and photon baryon decoupling epoch.
+This advanced code will be released soon.
+[2] The code is fully integrated with the dynamical system technique.
+So, If you want to model any scalar field, it can be easily doable without changing the whole code.
+Just write the equations and obtain the H_sol and dl_sol.
+[3] So far I have not given any code for any other sampler except emcee.
+However, if you are using any complicated scalar field models, try to use dynesty or Polychord.
+They are advanced and efficient for obtaining higher dimensional parameter constraints.
+[4] In the stay tuned for more advanced algorithm.

+#--------- Other updates -----------
-Here I have given the BAO data (SDSS+DESI R1 and R2) and corresponding error and covariane matrix (for DESI R2).
+Now I have added the BAO data (SDSS+DESI R1 and R2) and corresponding error and covariane matrix (for DESI R2).
 I have not given the covariance matrix matrix for DESI R1 and SDSS measurements.
 I have shown how to calculate the several observables particularly: D_M, D_L, D_V and using that you can fit your cosmological model keeping r_d as a free parameter i.e., standard ruler at drag epoch (baryon photon decouple, z_d = 1059.90).
 The planck estimated the length to be near 147 KPc.
 This length must be greater than the r_s standard ruler at recombination epoch z_* = 1090.
 It is important to note that both these quantities are different and measured at different time scalae.